Barabajagal: Songs and recording

 "Goo Goo Barabajagal (Love Is Hot)" / "Trudi" was released as a single in June 1969 in the UK and in August 1969 in the United States.
 Following the pattern of Donovan's previous releases, his next album was named after the hit single of the time.
-The inclusion of "Atlantis" and "To Susan on the West Coast Waiting" helped make Barabajagal a strong seller in the United States.
+The inclusion of "Atlantis", the title track and "To Susan on the West Coast Waiting" helped make Barabajagal a strong seller in the United States, where it peaked at number 23.

-The songs on this album represent all facets of Donovan's career.
-Several rockers adorn the album, including the title track, "Trudi", "The Love Song" and "Superlungs (My Supergirl)".
-"I Love My Shirt" updates the sound of Donovan's children's music, and there are several slow songs featuring breathy vocals ("Where Is She?", "To Susan on the West Coast Waiting") reminiscent of the For Little Ones portion of A Gift from a Flower to a Garden.
-It is during the Barabajagal sessions that Donovan's musical vision and work ethic began to diverge from that of producer Mickie Most.
-The two eventually stopped working together, effectively ending Donovan's chart success.

-"Happiness Runs" is a round sung by Donovan, Graham Nash, Michael McCartney, and Lesley Duncan and was originally released without the round as "Pebble and the Man" on Donovan in Concert.
-"Superlungs (My Supergirl)" was originally recorded during the Sunshine Superman sessions, but was not used for that album.
-That recording was released on Troubadour: The Definitive Collection 1964–1976.
-Donovan re-recorded the song for Barabajagal.
+"Happiness Runs" is a round sung by Donovan, Graham Nash, Michael McCartney, and Lesley Duncan and was originally released without the round as "Pebble and the Man" on 1968's Donovan in Concert.
+The singer noted that it had been a favorite song of the Maharishi when he played it for the guru during his stay at the Rishikesh ashram in February 1968.
+"Superlungs (My Supergirl)" was originally recorded during both the Sunshine Superman and Mellow Yellow sessions, but was not used for either album.
+The Sunshine Superman recording in an early acid-rock style was released on Troubadour: The Definitive Collection 1964–1976, while the jazzier Mellow Yellow outtake appeared as a bonus track on the 2005 CD reissue.
+Donovan re-recorded the song for Barabajagal, changing the lyrics to de-emphasize the song's original references to marijuana use.
+The silly, comedic "I Love My Shirt" had been performed with Tom and Dick Smothers during a November 1968 appearance on The Smothers Brothers Comedy Hour.

+Album cover art

+The front cover of Barabajagal was designed by Donovan and Sydney Maurer using Victorian prints of children from the artist's own book collection.
+The back cover featured an infrared photo taken of Donovan by Maurer, similar to those included in the artwork to A Gift from a Flower to a Garden.